-We defined some user goals that were validated using research methods like surveys and interviews.
+I defined some user goals that were validated using research methods like surveys and interviews.
 In-depth explanations and research behind user goals can be found here: User goals.
-Our instruments, and rationale for survey questions can be found here: Survey questions rationale, and finally, the Interview guide can be viewed here: Interview guide.
-We then analyzed the gathered data through affinity mapping until we had clear functional and non functional requirements for our design.
+My instruments, and rationale for survey questions can be found here: Survey questions rationale, and finally, the Interview guide can be viewed here: Interview guide.
+The team then analyzed the gathered data through affinity mapping until we had clear functional and non functional requirements for our design.

 We then analyzed the gathered data (106 survey responses,a nd 4 interviews) through affinity mapping until we had clear functional and non functional requirements for our design.

-After analyzing our data, our team came together to brainstorm design implications from our findings.
+After analyzing our data, we came together to brainstorm design implications from our findings.
 We chose the most compelling implications, and formed these design requirements.
 All findings can be viewed in detail here: Findings for UpZone.